forgery810/fl-studio-all-devices/README.md

 ## Editing the Layout

-Once created, it may be easier in certain situtations to edit the config_layout.py file directly, rather than using the web app.
+Once created, it may be easier in certain situations to edit the config_layout.py file directly, rather than using the web app.
 Even users with no coding experience should have little issue.

 Before editing, it may be helpful to reformat the code for better legibility.
 Search the web for a Python reformatter and past the output back into the file.

 The options.txt file is a reference for the function names that can be assigned to controller outputs.
 Open the options.txt file in the script folder to find the correct data to input.
 As an example, we can edit the button currently set to metronome to focus the browser instead.
 Looking at config_layout, we find this entry,

 ```sh
         "8": {